FixzyKwa/Legality/README.md

 Your privacy and safety are our top priorities.

-Issued by: Querix LTD. – Axion Client Development & Security Teams
+Issued by: Querix LTD. – Axion Client Development & Security Team

 ---